 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-Looking for a crowd pleasing cheese ball for your next holiday gathering?
+Looking for a crowd pleasing Christmas cheese ball for your next holiday gathering?
 This is it!
 Filled with chopped cranberries and coated with pistachio crumbles, the striking red and green colors in this cheese ball will look amazing on your Christmas appetizer table.
-Make this cranberry goat cheese ball today!

-Shape it into a ball or a log, or even a Christmas tree if you’d like.
+It’s shaped into a ball in this picture (above), but you could easily shape it into a log or even a Christmas tree if you’d like.

-Serve it with crackers, or sourdough bread slices.
+You can serve this with crackers, chips, or your favorite sourdough bread slices.
 Chopped veggies make a great dipper as well.
+Make this Cranberry Goat cheese ball today!
+You won’t be disappointed, friends.

-Tools used to make this cranberry and pistachio goat cheese ball
+Tools used to make the goat cheese Christmas cheese ball

 You probably already have all the tools that you need to make this goat cheese ball.
 But if you don’t, I’ve included links here based on what I use.

 This recipe is super easy to make.
-Chop the cranberries, mix them in the goat cheese with the other ingredients, then form it into a ball (or log or tree).
-Roll it in the pistachio crumbles to coat.
+You’ll chop the cranberries, mix them in the goat cheese with the other ingredients, then form it into a ball (or log or tree).
+Then once it’s shaped, you can roll the ball in the pistachio crumbles to coat.

 Step 1: Chop the cranberries